Markets

 Market Characterization for Portugal

-According to SIBS data, Greater Lisbon will account for 51.1% of the 52.3 million euros in card purchases originating in Australia in 2023.
-The North comes in 2nd place with 20.7% of spending, followed by the Algarve (15.5%) and the West (3.2%).
+According to SIBS data, Greater Lisbon accounts for 49.3% of the 48.2 million euros in card purchases originating from Australia in 2024.
+The North ranks second with 21.8% of spending, followed by the Algarve (15.2%).

 Market Profile